fivetran/dbt_qualtrics_source/README.md

     - Primary keys are renamed from `id` to `<table name>_id`.
     - Foreign key names explicitly map onto their related tables (ie `owner_id` -> `owner_user_id`).
     - Datetime fields are renamed to `<event happened>_at`.
-  - Adds freshness tests to source data
   - Adds column-level testing where applicable.
 For example, all primary keys are tested for uniqueness and non-null values.
 - Generates a comprehensive data dictionary of your Qualtrics data through the [dbt docs site](https://fivetran.github.io/dbt_qualtrics_source/).
 - These tables are designed to work simultaneously with our [Qualtrics transformation package](https://github.com/fivetran/dbt_qualtrics).

+> This package does not apply freshness tests to source data due to the variability of survey cadences.
 <!--section-end-->

 # 🎯 How do I use the dbt package?